winterbird-code/adbb/README.md

 # note that most of the time this will work even if we use a file that is not in the anidb database
 # will print "'<path>' contains episode 5 of 'Kemono no Souja Erin'.
 Mylist state is 'on hdd'"
 print("'{}' contains episode {} of '{}'.
 Mylist state is '{}'".format(file.path, file.episode.episode_number, file.anime.title, file.mylist_state))

+# adbb supports fetching posters. download_image() supports Anime and Group objects
+# (afaik, there are no other images to get from anidb)
+# For other images, check the fanart section below.
+with open('poster.jpg', 'wb') as f:
+    adbb.download_image(f, anime)
 ```

 ## Reference